rikhuijzer/blog/posts/why-not-r.md

 [1] "1, 2"
 ```

-This last result makes no sense to me, because I never asked the program to concat the strings with a comma.
 Because the output in Julia is an array of strings, you can easily use broadcasting to change the type of a DataFrame column:

 ```!